JustinPinner/EDArcade/README.md

 **Why is it?**

 Because I like Elite Dangerous, and figured we needed a 2D arcade version.
 This seemed like a decent challenge for my first game attempt.
 And I was curious to see what I could a) figure out and b) pull off using just vanilla JS.
-And jeez, I learned a lot!
+And I learned a lot!

 Fun fact: when Elite Dangerous first launched (I was a beta tier Kickstarter backer) the Cobra Mk3 had this little console looking thing that would have made an ideal screen to play this on, and I had the idea whilst making one of my flights out to [Hutton Orbital](https://elite-dangerous.fandom.com/wiki/Hutton_Orbital).
 I figured I might be able to hack something together and share it with Frontier in the hope that it might become a gift to players.
 However, I somewhat underestimated how long it would take to make _something_, never mind something _good enough_.